gaehlerm/SoftwareEngineering/README.md

 //make a list of the 4 rules in a box

-# 5. The fundamentals

-## Single responsibility principle
+# 5. Single responsibility principle

 Every object does exactly one thing.
 Everything is done by exactly one object.